sprashant433/Online_Test_Application/README.md

-# Ota
+# ONLINE TEST APPLICATION

+## About:

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This **Online Test Application** system secure, professional web-based questionnaire Easy to use, for business, training, and educational assessment with instant score tests and quizzes saving you hours of paperwork.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Key F

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.